ohad-porat/consultancy-breakable-toy/USER_STORIES.md

 - The goal with this story is to give you an opportunity to play with infinite scroll without destroying your previous work -- don't feel pressured to keep your manual and infinite scroll components as mutually DRY as possible

-Template should support mixed JS/TS
-Would be nice if template had example for checking if prettier and eslint are properly configured Unit tests for all methods
-Tests for any helpers

 ## Potential Advanced Topics

 - Use a bull worker and streams to process large CSVs